Yeast infection with every menstrual cycle?

 Yeast infections tend to crop up when your vagina's pH is off-balance.
 A variety of factors like antibiotics, stress, smoking, and hormonal changes caused by pregnancy or birth control can aggravate the vagina and allow yeast to multiply.
 Have you switched to a different brand of tampon or pad?
 Scented menstrual products can trigger a yeast infection.
-For more tips on maintaining a healthy, happy vagina see Yeast infection prevention and Yeast infection treatments in the Go Ask Alice! archive for Sexual Health.
+For more tips on maintaining a healthy, happy vagina see Yeast infection prevention and other questions in the Go Ask Alice! archive for Sexual Health.

 As you know, there are several treatment options for yeast infections.
 Your approach of cutting back on sugary foods and carbs may help symptoms clear up faster.
 However, contrary to what you read online, douching is not recommended.
 Douching, perfumed sprays, and overzealous cleansing interfere with the vagina's self-cleaning process and may actually create a hospitable environment for yeast to flourish.

 To find out what's troubling you and get proper treatment, make a trip to a health care provider.
-Students at Columbia can make an appointment at Primary Care Medical Services (PCMS) by calling x4-2284 or by visiting Open Communicator.
 During your visit, describe your symptoms, the timing of your infections, and the treatments you've tried.
 The provider can check for a yeast or other type of infection by taking a sample of your vaginal fluid with a quick swab.
 Once your test results are in, your provider can prescribe the right treatment for you.
 Although your symptoms are recurring, it's possible that a one-time treatment could end your itching for good by eliminating the underlying infection.

 Many yeast infections can be easily treated at home, but a monthly bout of itching is certainly worth a check-up.
 Hopefully you get some relief soon!